-Chad has a chequered history marked by civil unrest, instability, poverty and, more recently, streams of refugees flowing in from neighbouring Sudan.
-Recent developments, however, are bringing the promise of a new era in Chad’s history.
+Chad has a chequered history marked by civil unrest, instability, poverty and, more recently, streams of refugees flowing in from neighboring Sudan.
+Recent developments suggest Chad may be entering a period of greater stability and prosperity.
 For the time being, however, tourism remains virtually non-existent in Chad, making it difficult for visitors like us to discover the country.

-At the Kempinski N’Djamena, I meet Zaid who gives us some interesting insights into the country.
+At the Kempinski N’Djamena, we meet Zaid who gives us some interesting insights into the country.
 Half-Ethiopian, half-German, Zaid combines European efficiency with an African heart – a perfect mixture in Chad.
-He suggests I visit the SOS Children’s Village, which the Kempinski sponsors.
+He suggests we visit the SOS Children’s Village, which the Kempinski sponsors.
 “Spending just an hour with those kids gives me enough energy to face anything for the rest of the week,” he says.

-I tour the village and are struck by how polite all the kids are, shaking our hands with a smile and a cheerful “Bonjour!”
-I meet some of the mothers and more kids who soon get used to our presence and start coming closer, touching us, smiling, laughing and playing.
-But as soon as I want to take a picture they freeze and start posing awkwardly.
+We tour the village and are struck by how polite all the kids are, shaking our hands with a smile and a cheerful “Bonjour!”
+We meet some of the mothers and more kids who soon get used to our presence and start coming closer, touching us, smiling, laughing and playing.
+But as soon as we want to take a picture they freeze and start posing awkwardly.

 In order to dispel this camera shyness, we give them our PowerShot camera so they can take pictures of each other and of us.
 “I want to be a photographer when I grow up!” one of them shouts.

 After half an hour the kids are used to the cameras and we start taking portrait photos.
 While their young faces show signs of their past suffering, their broad smiles are little rays of hope for a brighter tomorrow for Chad.